 - Don’t pour grease and oil down your drains.
 Pour it in the bin instead.

 - Use drain cleaner every few months to keep your drains clear of debris.

 - Use drain covers to collect hair and foodstuffs that would otherwise fall down the drain.

 Still need help?

-There could be a number of reasons for your plumbing issues so it’s better to trust the professionals.
-After all, you could end up making it worse and you could be faced with a hefty bill to pay to repair the damage.
-We help, we repair, we care.
+There could be a number of reasons for your plumbing issues, so it’s better to trust the professionals.
+After all, you could end up making it worse, and you could be faced with a hefty bill to pay to repair the damage.
+We help, we repair, and we care.

 247 Home Rescue accepts no liability for any injuries or damages you sustain following the advice on this website.
 If in doubt, seek professional assistance.